Chocolate Covered Bacon.

 Yeah…I put all of this into one delicious cookie.

-Can you believe no one really knew there was bacon in the cookies, they just knew they LOVED them?
+Can you believe it?
 Doesn’t it seem like the flavor of bacon would be ever-so-prominent in a cookie?
 Well – it isn’t.
 Not really.
 For me, it added just a subtle flavor, and a bit of saltiness.
 I knew the salt would come into play, therefore, I didn’t add much to the recipe…and all worked well.
 Of course, it never hurts to add an insane amount of chocolate, which I did in the form of Hershey Kisses and chocolate chips.
 These cookies oozed chocolaty goodness, and there’s nothing wrong with that.

 Browned Butter.
 Chocolate.
 Bacon.
 Kisses.